bookofproofs/bookofproofs.github.io/_sources/history/17th-century/carcavi.md

 * His parents were Jean de Carcavi, a banker from Cahors, and Françoise Sablé.
 * Jean de Carcavi was an important man, being Receiver General of the districts of Languedoc, Guyenne and Lyonnais.
 * Although no record exists proving that Pierre received a university education, one can deduce from the career he embarked on that he must have studied law.
-* In fact he first met Pierre de Fermat in 1632 when they were both members of the Parliament in Toulouse and they remained close friends.
+* He first met Pierre de Fermat in 1632 when they were both members of the Parliament in Toulouse and they remained close friends.
 * Carcavi clearly was fascinated by mathematics before meeting Fermat, but contact with such an inspirational mathematician fired Carcavi's interest even further.
 * Fermat had already built up a correspondence with the leading mathematicians in France and Carcavi was encouraged by him to correspond with Descartes, Roberval and Torricelli.
 * The friendship remained and Fermat, clearly having considerable respect for Carcavi as a mathematician, sent details of his mathematical discoveries to him in Paris.